 - Capital expenses – established to collect and maintain appropriate funding for the community’s future asset replacement needs

 - Special levies – a one-off charge for items not in the design or covered under the General Fund or for special unbudgeted for requirements

 - Master Community levies – go towards maintenance of areas that are not part of any particular community but are common to the Master Community shared by all

 Determining the service fee

-The community service fee is the owner's annual contribution towards his / her share of the common expenditure of the community.
+The community service fee is the owner’s annual contribution to his/her share of the common expenditure of the community.

 The service fee rate is determined based on the estimated annual expenditure of the community, for the operation and maintenance of the common property.
 A typical budgeting process includes, but is not limited to, the following:

 - Utility consumption and rates